 Quality of any product or service is now defined by … – by what the producer or provider states it is about.
 Yes, it is reality defined for instance by the ISO, the new gods of the International Organization for Standardization claiming

 It is simple: if we include for instance the failing of the product after three years in the definition of a standard of a lawn mover and if the product is failing after three years it may be said it is ‘good’.
-Lasting longer would actually not be ‘good’, as it would not ‘fail as promised’.
+Lasting longer would actually not be ‘good’, missing to fail as promised.